 Suppose you’ll never use a doctor who doesn’t participate in the VA system.
 In that case, you can forego Medicare Part B.

-However, most veterans want to have the added coverage of a civilization doctor at some point in their life.
+However, most veterans want to have the added coverage of a civilization doctor at some point.
 They’ll be penalized if they did not take Part B when they first became eligible and decide to take it later.

 Unfortunately, this is a situation seen far too often.
 When veterans need additional coverage, the penalties have made it unaffordable.